dsaul/DispatchPulse-CE/README.md

 The Projects Scheduling, and Time module provides collaboration between disparate field service agents.
 Notes created by one agent, are immediately avaliable on other agents.
 Tracking labour and materials is extremely easy.

 #### Seamless Collaboration
 Store information about projects, clients, and contractors.
 Information instantly jumps from one agent to another.
-Reduce work stoppages as everyone will have the job details they need.
+This reduces work stoppages as everyone will have the job details they need.

 #### Labour & Material Tracking
 Keep track of labour hours, either with punching start and finish, or by entering date and hours.